 The Mayor requested a motion to waive the rules to add an additional agenda item.
-The City Clerk noted that Council members had received an email prior to the meeting explaining the item.
+City Manager Lovell explained that although the reason for the additional item, as noted in the discussion below.

 WAIVE RULE TO ACCEPT AGENDA ITEMS

 RESOLVED, that per Resolution 08-180 adopted by the Common Council on August 19, 2008, the provisions of the procedure to accept agenda items are hereby waived.